it-economics/itea-be/kata-instructions.md

 load balancing on a containerized cloud platform, you will need more than write a local logfile to later on read it.
 What if the restart of a crashed container drops all logs before they can be backed up.
 How will you find the reason for the crash?
 You may need to have the log entries of all instances in sorted order of the occurrence to research an error reason.
 This is where monitoring Systems are handy too.
-Let your application mirror every log entry to a monitoring system and store them into its database.
+They let your application mirror every log entry to a monitoring system and store them into its database.
 The result is having logs of all application instances aggregated at a single place where you can search and filter the contents efficiently.
 Most log aggregation systems also support to visualize reoccurring log entry events.